ethereumclassic/classic-guide/docs/world_computer/accounts.rst

 :ref:`smart contracts <ch_smart_contracts>`.
 All accounts contain the following five components:

-addresses
+address
    These are sets of numbers used to identify accounts.

-funds
+balance
    All funds are associated with accounts.
 This is a balance of classic ether, also know as ether or ETC.

-smart contracts
+code (smart contract)
    All smart contracts are associated with accounts.
 This component is an empty string for user accounts.

-memories
+storage
-   All smart contracts have associated memory arrays.
+   All smart contracts have associated memory.
 This component is an empty string for user accounts.

-nonces
+nonce
    Nonces are counters.
 For user accounts, these equal the number of associated :ref:`transactions <ch_trans>`.
 For smart contract accounts, these equal the number of associated smart contracts created.